GMancillas9/Bamazon/README.md

 # Bamazon

 This is an Amazon-like storefront utilizing the MySQL database.
 The app will take in orders from customers and deplete stock from the store's inventory.

-**This application utilizes:**
+**Frameworks Used:**'
+* SQL + Object Relational Mapping (ORM)
-* MySQL
+* MySQL Database + Workbench
-* CLI
+* Command Line Interface (CLI)
-* Node.js
+* NodeJS
-* Inquirer
+* Inquirer Module

 **Below is a demo of it's functionality**